-- Student maintains an overall GPA of 3.2, in alignment with Phi Theta Kappa. - Students average 3.0 in Honors courses; this supports the idea of "more than good enough" for meeting the Honors section outcomes. - If a student has a challenging quarter that drops overall GPA to less than 3.2 with or without an Honors grade lower than 3.0, the HDP will guide the student through a probationary period the next quarter to help him or her meet pathway requirements. - In all cases, students will retain Honors credit on the transcript for courses completed within the pathway. - All other student conduct and TCC requirements apply.
+- Student maintains an overall GPA of 3.2. - Average 3.0 in Honors courses. - If a student has a challenging quarter that drops overall GPA to less than 3.2 with or without an Honors grade lower than 3.0, the HDP will guide the student through a probationary period the next quarter to help him or her meet pathway requirements. - In all cases, students will retain Honors credit on the transcript for courses completed within the pathway. - All other student conduct and TCC requirements apply.